 This is a simple (not too technical) guide to the best fishing tackle, techniques and flies to use for Salmon Fishing holidays in Scotland.
 In addition an a definition and explanation of the differences between skagit, short spey (scandi), spey and shooting head lines.

 If you are considering fishing for salmon on the River Tay, Tweed, Spey, Dee this will be a useful guide.
 For those anglers looking to fish the smaller rivers in the Scottish Highlands and the West Coast of Scotland, like the River Shin, Helmsdale, Conon, Alness, Gruinard, Thurso and others, there is a separate section below covering the best tackle and techniques for these spate rivers.

 Fishing Tackle for the Big 4 Rivers in Scotland – Tay, Tweed, Spey and Dee

 The River Spey, Tay, Tweed and Dee are world famous and anglers travel from all over the world to fish them.

-Recent catch levels have been lower than usual, however if the conditions are right, then you are always in with a fighting chance of catching that elusive salmon.
+Recent salmon catch levels have been lower than usual, however if the conditions are right, then you are always in with a fighting chance of catching that elusive salmon.
 We get hundreds of requests a year to fish these rivers and our philosophy is simple.
 If anglers understand, the catch returns, and probability of catching a salmon, they can make a decision as to whether they want to take on the challenge from a position of honesty.
 This helps to manage expectation and avoids disappointment.

 We encourage guests to come fishing with a relaxed mindset.
 Not to be anxious about catching a fish, but to enjoy the experience, stay focused, and try to the best of their ability.
 If a salmon or two is caught, it should be a bonus, but the day should be enjoyed with or without fish. (and usually is) A salmon fishing experience has so many other elements that make it special.
 You can enjoy the scenery, relaxation, a chance to reflect and restorative time away in nature, away from the noise of every day life.